delingren/hp-iq804/README.md

 ## Disassembly
 The first step is to open up the machine and disassemble the parts, reverse engineering some components if needed.
 I found [these instructions](disassembly.pdf) from HP which helped with the disassembling process.

-## Main interface
+## Interfaces with the host
 As a design goal, the main interface with the host (computer or phone) would be a single USB C connection.
-I have a USB-C to HDMI adapter with a downstream USB-A port and PD for charging the host.
+I have a few USB-C to HDMI adapters with downstream USB-A port(s) and pass-through charging.
+A couple of them have short (~10 cm) cables.
+But I want it to have a female port.
+I considered using a coupler.
+After doing some research, I realized that USB-C couplers are actually prohibited by USB spec, although such products exist on Amazon.
+I actually tried a couple of them and they only worked in one orientation.
+So I decided to use one with a detachable cable, [Anker 343](https://www.anker.com/products/a8372).
+It has two HDMI ports, two downstream USB-A ports, and one downstream USB-C port.
+I'm only using one HDMI and one USB-A, leaving plenty room for potential expansion.

 * The HDMI port would be connected to the video controller via an HDMI cable.
 * The USB-A port would be connected to a downstream USB 2.0 hub for the peripherals and open USB ports.
-* The PD port would be powered by a 19V -> PD charging module.
-This is for laptops that can be charged via its USB C port via PD.
-All Macbooks can.
-Some PCs can't.
+* The PD-in port would be powered by a DC -> PD charging module.

+In addition, I'm also providing a power only PD port so that one can charge an accessory.

 ## Display
 The idea is to use a video controller to drive the panel.
 There's quite a few video controllers out there.
 I did a lot of research on [this page](https://hackaday.io/project/179868-all-about-laptop-display-reuse) that provides a lot of info on reusing LDC panels, especially laptop panels.
-I have also reused a couple of LCD panels harvested from end of life laptops.

 Here's a summary of the LCD panel.
 * Model: [CLAA260WU11](https://www.panelook.com/CLAA260WU11_CPT_25.5_LCM_overview_2842.html)